 Vera is just a human.
 She isn’t necessarily insane, or otherwise afflicted.
 But she is perhaps the single most pure force of malevolence I’ve ever seen in the movies.
 She is a nightmare sent from the darkest corner of the protagonist’s psyche.
 Her sole purpose is to torment her victim until he is a broken shell of a man.
 And the fact that she seems so very human makes her all the more frightening.

-Again, until I upload my own clips, you can see an example of the unholy venom that a chance encounter has let into the main character’s life HERE.
+Just an example of the unholy venom that a chance encounter has let into the main character’s life.

 2. Frank Booth from Blue Velvet